Chainverse-Data/web3-knowledge-graph/README.md

 NEO_URI=[The URL of the NEO4J instance]
-NEO_USERNAME=[The user name of the DB] NEO_PASSWORD=[The password to the DB] ETHERSCAN_API_KEY=[Your Etherscan API Key] ALCHEMY_API_KEY=[Your Alchemy API Key] AWS_BUCKET_PREFIX=[A unique bucket name prefix] AWS_DEFAULT_REGION=[The targeted AWS Region] AWS_ACCESS_KEY_ID=[Your AWS ID] AWS_SECRET_ACCESS_KEY=[Your AWS Key]
+NEO_USERNAME=[The user name of the DB] NEO_PASSWORD=[The password to the DB]
+NEO_DB=[Optional Value: If the DB is not set by the URI, or you want to target another DB] ETHERSCAN_API_KEY=[Your Etherscan API Key] ALCHEMY_API_KEY=[Your Alchemy API Key] AWS_BUCKET_PREFIX=[A unique bucket name prefix] AWS_DEFAULT_REGION=[The targeted AWS Region] AWS_ACCESS_KEY_ID=[Your AWS ID] AWS_SECRET_ACCESS_KEY=[Your AWS Key]
+ALLOW_OVERRIDE=1 [Set to 1 if you want to allow overiding saved data on S3, else remove or set to 0]

 # Docker image
 **Work In Progress**